Post-punk: Influences

 In the early-to-mid-1970s, several American bands had already begun expanding the vocabulary of punk music, infusing it with more art-based, literary, and avant-garde influences.
 Groups associated with New York's CBGB scene—such as Television, Suicide, Talking Heads, and the Patti Smith Group—were notable for pushing punk beyond its raw aggression into more experimental, rhythmically varied, and intellectually driven forms.
 San Francisco bands like the Residents were also noted as predecessors to post-punk, and later gained commercial success through the new wave scene, while Chrome emerged as a key early post-punk group that blended punk energy with psychedelic elements.

-Although post-punk is often viewed as a direct reaction to the explosion of punk rock in 1977, music journalist Simon Reynolds observes that many of the groups later labeled as post-punk had roots predating punk's commercial breakthrough:
+Although post-punk is often viewed as a direct reaction to the explosion of punk rock in 1977, music critic Simon Reynolds states:

 The truth is that some of the defining post punk groups were actually prepunk entities that existed in some form or another for several years before the Ramones' 1976 debut album.

 Additionally, Reynolds noted a preoccupation among some post-punk artists with issues such as alienation, repression, and technocracy of Western modernity.
 Among major influences on a variety of post-punk artists were writers William S. Burroughs and J. G. Ballard, with English cultural theorist Mark Fisher noting Burroughs and Ballard as "the most important influences on post-punk, more significant than any musical reference point".
 Other influences included brutalist architecture, avant-garde political scenes such as situationism, and Dada, along with intellectual movements such as structuralism (deconstruction) and postmodernism.
 Many artists viewed their work in explicitly political terms.
 Art films were also an influence on the post-punk generation, particularly Stanley Kubrick's A Clockwork Orange (1971) and David Lynch's Eraserhead (1977).
 Additionally, in some locations, the creation of post-punk music was closely linked to the development of efficacious subcultures, which played important roles in the production of art, multimedia performances, fanzines and independent labels related to the music.
 Many post-punk artists maintained an anti-corporatist approach to recording and instead seized on alternate means of producing and releasing music.